UK Dog Law Part 3

 Under this act, it is an offence to remove or permit an animal to leave a vehicle whilst the vehicle is on the motorway.
 It is also an offence to allow the dog to escape from the vehicle, or be removed from the vehicle.
 If the vehicle needs to be evacuated for safety reasons The dog must be kept only on the motorway verge, on a suitable lead under proper control whilst you wait for assistance.

-(Liam Deacon) (12.4.2019) wrote in (The Daily Star) ‘Pet dog dies after ‘leaping from car window on M5 motorway’ Sadly the owner had the dog in the front seat, unsecured and the window of the car was open, the dog jumped out whilst they were travelling at speed and was killed by oncoming traffic.
+(Liam Deacon) (12.4.2019) wrote in (The Daily Star) ‘Pet dog dies after ‘leaping from car window on M5 motorway’ Sadly the owner had the dog in the front seat, unsecured and the window of the car was open, the dog jumped out whilst they were traveling at speed and was killed by oncoming traffic.

 The rules apply to all animals, including those being towed on a trailer, like livestock or horses.
 Any person in charge and responsible for the animals at the time of an incident must obey the rules.
 Failure to comply is a criminal offence.